percona/percona-server-mongodb-operator/source/users.rst

 The default name of the Secrets object for these users is ``my-cluster-name-secrets`` and can be set in the CR for your cluster in ``spec.secrets.users`` to something different.
-When you create the object yourself, it should match the following simple format:
+When you create the object yourself, the corresponding YAML file should match the following simple format:

 .. code:: yaml